Pupil Multiplication Tables Check: What School Leaders Should Know

 The test is fully digital and takes place on screen.
 It is available to use on laptops, desktops and tablets.

-The STA published full guidance for your IT administrators in April 2019, but it is expected that most equipment that has access to a web-browser should work with the check.
+The STA has published full guidance for your IT administrators, but it is expected that most equipment that has access to a web-browser should work with the check.

-2. Schools will have access to a simulated version to practise on
+2. Schools have access to a simulated version to practise on

-The Department For Education is opening up a ‘try it out area’ to familiarise schools and pupils with the system and to try out practice questions before the official check.
-In 2024, this is available from 8 April.
+The Department For Education provides a ‘try it out area’ to familiarise schools and pupils with the system and to try out practice questions before the official check.

 During this time schools can apply any necessary accessibility features for pupils that may need them.
 Pupils should try these features out ahead of the check window to ensure they work for them.

-3: The MTC will only present children with multiplication statements, not division
+3: The MTC only presents children with multiplication statements, not division

-Year 4 children will only face multiplication statements in the check.
-This means that related division facts, whilst a key part of children’s mathematical learning, will not be tested as part of the check.
+Year 4 children only face multiplication statements in the check.
+This means that related division facts, whilst a key part of children’s mathematical learning, are not be tested as part of the check.

 Some maths experts are already saying that this removes much of the potential benefits of the check.